Saketh-hash/CODSOFT/README.md

 - Play Again: Allows the user to play multiple rounds and resets the game for each new round.
 - Make sure you have Python installed on your system.
 You can download Python from [python.org](https://www.python.org/).

+# TASK 3: Simple Calculator

+This Simple Calculator application was developed using Python's `tkinter` library.
+The calculator performs basic arithmetic operations including addition, subtraction, multiplication, and division.
+It also includes a reset functionality to clear the inputs and the result.

+## Features

+- Addition: Adds two numbers.
+- Subtraction: Subtracts the second number from the first number.
+- Multiplication: Multiplies two numbers.
+- Division: Divides the first number by the second number with error handling for division by zero.
+- Reset: Clears the input fields and resets the result label.
+- Error Handling: Handles invalid input characters and displays an error message if the inputs are invalid numbers.

+## Requirements

+- Python 3.x
+- `tkinter` library (comes pre-installed with Python)

 ## Acknowledgments